 The Plan provides coverage (subject to the below eligibility criteria) for bariatric surgery at AH Facilities that are accredited by the Metabolics and Bariatric Surgery Accreditation Quality Improvement Program (MBSAQIP), except there is no coverage at any Incentive Health IPA network facility that is not part of Adventist Health.
 The Plan will also cover select Adventist Health hospitals that are in the process of seeking their MBSAQIP accreditation and have met the plan administrator's criteria for offering bariatric surgery to Plan enrollees.
 (Contact Benefits Administration for a list of such select hospitals.)
 Except for those select Adventist Health hospitals, the Plan requires that bariatric surgery is performed by facilities that are accredited by the MBSAQIP.
 MBSAQIP participants will be required to identify a data collector, called a Bariatric Surgery Clinical Reviewer, who will participate in twice-yearly meetings with regional collaboratives.
-All of these criteria are designed to create a teamoriented culture focused on quality, and not necessarily quantity.
+All of these criteria are designed to create a team-oriented culture focused on quality, and not necessarily quantity.
+Medical necessity review will be completed per the guidelines of the Plan.
+The items listed in this section are minimum requirements.
+Post-surgery, patients will have a treatment plan developed by the bariatric coordinator for after care.
+Please contact your Adventist Health Employee Health Plan care manager at (800) 441-2524, option 1, if you need additional information or support.